jefp/aws-control-tower-aggregator-notifier/README.md

-# AWS ControlTower Config Aggregator notifier
+# AWS Control Tower Aggregator Notifier
-The AWS ControlTower Configuration Aggregator Notifier is a solution that allows AWS account administrators that are implemented with [AWS Control Tower](https://aws.amazon.com/controltower/) and relies on the [Customizations for AWS Control Tower Solution](https://aws.amazon.com/solutions/implementations/customizations-for-aws-control-tower/) to implement automated notifications to the AWS Account responsibles about configuration changes that affects the compliance using the [AWS Config](https://aws.amazon.com/config/) to track changes of your AWS resources and the [Amazon Guardduty](https://aws.amazon.com/guardduty/) findings
+The AWS Control Tower Aggregator Notifier is a solution that allows AWS Administrators that have implemented [AWS Control Tower](https://aws.amazon.com/controltower/).
+This solutions relies on the [Customizations for AWS Control Tower Solution](https://aws.amazon.com/solutions/implementations/customizations-for-aws-control-tower/) to implement automated notifications to the AWS Account responsible about configuration changes detected by [AWS Config](https://aws.amazon.com/config/) and security findings reported by [Amazon Guardduty](https://aws.amazon.com/guardduty/)

 ## Instructions